rbowsley/lamplighthelp/source/13-1-7_Exporting_Reports.markdown

 ![Download Data into a Spreadsheet](13.7.1a.png)

-You can choose to download your data into a spreadsheet compatible with Excel or OpenOffice, or to open it in a new window that you can then print from.
+You can choose to download your data into a spreadsheet compatible with Excel or OpenOffice, or to open it in a new window in a printer-friendly format.

 For more information on these options, see [3.5.4 Downloading and Printing Tables](/help/index/p/3.6.5).